 Our research discovered that there is a shared purpose fueling the development of telehealth solutions, mainly the desire to relieve the growing burden on healthcare services.
-The on-going coronavirus pandemic has accelerated this growth, and the ability of telehealth platforms to provide contact-free care makes these services even more valuable to the health and wellness industry.
+The ongoing coronavirus pandemic has accelerated this growth, and the ability of telehealth platforms to provide contact-free care makes these services even more valuable to the healthcare industry.

 More than a Zoom call